-This Mexican restaurant is the best culinary addition to Amagansett in as long as we can remember.
+This Mexican restaurant is the best culinary addition to Amagansett for as long as we can remember.
 Located in an old diner space, there’s also plenty of outdoor seating.
 Our picks: the ceviche, and the chicken or duck, both of which come with homemade tortillas.

 Lunch AKA The Lobster Roll

 There aren’t a lot of things in life that make us happier than a huge lobster roll from Lunch.
-Not only is this the best lobster roll in the Hamptons, it’s one of the best lobster rolls in the world.
+Not only is this the best lobster roll in the Hamptons, but it’s also one of the best lobster rolls in the world.

 The Clam Bar